emmanouilidisk/Stochastic-Extragradient-with-Random-Reshuffling/README.md

-# Stochastic ExtraGradient with Random Reshuffling: Improved Convergence for Variational Inequalities
+# Stochastic Extragradient with Random Reshuffling: Improved Convergence for Variational Inequalities

-This is the official implementation of the paper "Stochastic Extragradient with Random Reshuffling: Improved Convergence for Variational Inequalities" and the ``optimizer_module`` associated with it.
-To reproduce the experiments of the paper, run the files in the [experiments](https://github.com/emmanouilidisk/Stochastic-ExtraGradient-with-RR/tree/main/experiments) folder.
+This is the official implementation of the paper "Stochastic Extragradient with Random Reshuffling: Improved Convergence for Variational Inequalities", accepted to AISTATS 2024.
+As part of the paper, we provide also the "optimizer module", a library of common optimization algorithms, that might be used beyond the scope of the paper.

 If you find our code useful consider citing our paper.
-Also, star-ing the Github Repo is more than welcomed!
+Also, star-ing the Github Repo is more than welcomed! 🌟
 ```
 citation
 ```